fleimkeipa/django-blog/README.md

 This documentation describes all endpoints offered by the API of a blog site at 127.0.0.1:8000 and the use of these endpoints.
 HTTP methods, body structures, responses and, when necessary, query parameters are specified for each endpoint.

+## Installation

+Clone project on your local and run this for install packages `pip install -r requirements.txt`

 ## Endpoints

 ```json